JesseTNRoberts/JesseTNRoberts.github.io/_posts/2024-05-09-ReserachJournal-2.md

 ---

-New researchers always struggle with becoming independent researchers.
+New researchers often struggle with developing independent research.
 Some advisors prefer to let students wonder and thereby learn to succeed (painful) and others prefer to guide (creates dependency).
 I have no answers for this philosophical question.
 However, I do have advice for young researchers gathered along my own journey.

 I acquired these pieces of advice from wonderful researchers who have shaped my philosophy of research.